agsup/quartz/content/notes/Spring 2023/Wisdom and Prophets/Intro to Isaiah.md

 - Dead Sea Scroll (1QIsa, first scroll of Isaiah at Qumran)
 	- Almost complete
 	- 2nd c.
 BCE
-- One of the most quoted OT books in the NT
+- One of the most quoted OT books in the NTq

 ## Jesus' Parables are Rooted in Isaiah's Prophecy